Storm Reference - Data Modification

 The following examples illustrate the differences in Storm behavior when using Edit Brackets alone vs. with Edit Parentheses.

-When performing simple edit operations (i.e., Storm queries that add / modify a single node, or apply a tag to the nodes retrieved by a Storm lift operation) users can typically use only edit brackets and not worry about delimiting edit operations within additional edit parens.
+When performing simple edit operations (i.e., Storm queries that add / modify a single node, or apply a tag to the nodes retrieved by a Storm lift operation) users can generally use edit brackets alone without delimiting edit operations within additional edit parentheses (edit parens).

 Example 1: